karismasherlith/CodeClause_CreditCardFaudDetectionSystem/README.md

 # CodeClause_CreditCardFaudDetectionSystem
 Python Code for Credit Card Fraud Detection System
-The data set used for the project is available on: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The data set used for the project is available at: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 1. IMPORTING MODULES
    - pandas: This library is used for data manipulation and analysis on structured datasets such as CSV files.